 8. Same goes for your lady parts.
 They’re nice, they’ve survived and they’ve made it though intact (Phew) so just leave off, and quit while you’re ahead.
 No more heads need ever pass through again.

-9. You feel that you would rather gnaw your own hand off than be told you can’t drink wine or eat copious amounts of mouldy blue cheese for another 9 months.
+9. You feel that you would rather gnaw your own hand off than be told you can’t drink wine or eat copious amounts of mouldy blue sheep’s wee cheese for another 9 months.
 You like those things.
 You enjoy mould.
 You deserve it as and when you feel.
 You want to go and have those things now don’t you?
-Just because you can – Its okay my friend – go on, wash them down with some baileys.
+Just because you can – Its okay my friend – go on, wash it down with some baileys.

 ….And then go and shuck some freshly caught oysters.